Higher Education Academic Credit Transfer Procedure

 E Finalise and submit Articulation Agreement Proposal for endorsement Institute/School

-1. Where the agreement involves multiple disciplines/schools/institutes, the Manager, Global Professional Services or Senior Manager, Academic Courses will collate the articulation agreement proposal for submission.
+1. Where the agreement involves multiple disciplines/schools/institutes, Associate Director, Global Partnerships and Business Development or Manager, Curriculum Services will collate the articulation agreement proposal for submission.

 2. Submit the completed Articulation Agreement Proposal to Institute/School Board for endorsement.
-Articulation agreement proposals, including copies of the unit outlines from which the unit mapping was undertaken, should be submitted to the Institute/School Board that owns the course(s), except where the agreement is with an offshore or partner provider, in which case the articulation agreement proposal should be submitted to GPS Board for endorsement and the relevant Institute/School Board for noting.
+Articulation agreement proposals, including copies of the unit outlines from which the unit mapping was undertaken, should be submitted to the Institute/School Board that owns the course(s).

 1. Assess and endorse or reject the articulation agreement proposal.